-For the past three years, each July, in celebration of Anne Hutchinson’s birthday month, a different floral arranger from the Wollaston Garden Club has created a hanging wreath design for the memorial sign at Anne Hutchinson Square at the corner of Newport Avenue, Beale Street, and Grandview Avenue in Wollaston.
+For the past four years, in celebration of Anne Hutchinson’s summer birthday, a floral arranger from the Wollaston Garden Club has created a hanging wreath design for the memorial sign at Anne Hutchinson Square at the corner of Newport Avenue, Beale Street, and Grandview Avenue in Wollaston.

 WOLLASTON GARDEN CLUB COMMEMORATES

 Anne Hutchinson’s 420th birthday was celebrated in three states this past July: Massachusetts, Rhode Island, and New York – all former colonies where Anne lived during her life time.
 Wollaston Garden Club honored the historical figure by sponsoring a design competition among its members.
 The winning design was created by club president Pat Artis, and is a beehive style hanging planter – planted with heuchera, gallardia, sedum and sweet potato vine.

 Anne Hutchinson Square, the public area at the hillside at Grandview Street and Beale Street in Wollaston has long held important value in this city full of historic figures and sites.
 A Roxbury puddingstone boulder marks the site where Anne Hutchinson “tarried here” – on her exile from Massachusetts Bay Colony.
 William Hutchinson, husband of Anne Hutchinson, owned a land grant and had a farm in the Wollaston Hill section of Quincy in early colonial times.
 The garden club first became interested in Hutchinson because of her connection to Wollaston, her role as a strong and determined woman, and as a midwife gardener with an extensive kitchen and herb garden.